 Research Area 2: Norms & Transgressions

-In the last half century, civil disobedience has become a fundamental topos of our political language.
-The meaning of the phrase, however, has been contested on more than one occasion – from discussions on the radicalism of Occupy Wall Street’s political aims, to controversy over the legitimacy of Edward Snowden’s whistleblowing, and recent debates on the release of “Committee Confidential” information during then-Judge Kavanaugh’s confirmation hearings to the U.S. Supreme Court.
-My current research project seeks to contribute to such debates by offering the first conceptual history of civil disobedience.
-By consulting both published materials and archival sources from three continents, I analyze the historical development of the phrase from its circulation in abolitionist circles in the mid-nineteenth century, to Gandhi’s anti-colonial resistance, and its eventual appropriation by American liberals during the 1960s and 1970s.
+My current research project seeks to intervene in such debates by offering the first conceptual history of civil disobedience.
+By consulting published materials and archival sources from four continents, I analyze the historical development of the phrase from its use in American abolitionist circles in the mid-19th century to its circulation in the British Empire and its eventual appropriation by American activists, lawyers, and scholars in the 1960s and 1970s.

 2015– : Ph.D. in Philosophy, Université Paris 1 Panthéon-Sorbonne

 Advisor: Jean-François Kervegan

 2013–2015: M.A. in Philosophy (French and German Philosophies in the European Context, ERASMUS Mundus – EuroPhilosophie), Charles University, Bergische Universität Wuppertal and Rheinische Friedrich-Wilhelms-Universität Bonn